zorac/mayope-api/README.md

 # Mayope

 Mayope is a client/server data-access abstraction API.
+This repository contains API specifications and auto-generated code, scenmas, etc.